-Minnesota/POPULATION/DECENNIAL_CNT United States Department of Health and Human Services (2016) Health Resources and Services Administration: Data Warehouse Retrieve the field, which questions whether the new position increases access to care without increasing competition with licensed dentists.
+Maps of HPSA in Minnesota and throughout the United States are available from https://hpsafind.hrsa.gov the field, which questions whether the new position increases access to care without increasing competition with licensed dentists.
 They decided to hire a dental therapist to see if productivity and efficiency would increase, particularly because recruiting dentists in a rural area is difficult.
 The first dental therapist, who also had a dual-licensure in dental hygiene, was hired in August 2014 and worked until November 2014.
 During that time, the dental therapist was practicing within the scope of that title and under indirect supervision of the dentist (meaning the dentist authorizes the procedure and is on-site when the procedure is performed).